SeanFoley123/bug-free-spork/README.md

 **Software Design, Spring 2016**

 Symbiosis is a platform game in which you play as a blobby orphan baby trying to find a family to accept it.
 Using powers granted to you by a mushroom symbiote, traverse levels and make decisions to meet your goal.
+Game Site: https://sites.google.com/site/symbiosisthegame/home

 ## Dependencies
 This project uses the math, sys, collections, numpy and pygame libraries.
 Make sure these are installed before playing the game.